plugCubed/plugCubed/README.md

 * User list : A dynamic list of every user in the room, color-coded based on their current vote.
 Green = Woot, Red =   Meh, White = No vote, Pink = Curate.
 Special usergroups are denoted by the icon you'd normally see in the chat
 * Unique Sidebar UI : Allows you to easily configure your plugCubed experience; enable or disable each of its features at the click of a button.
 Red = Off, Green = On
 * Hide video : Allows you to hide videos from your view
+* History alerts : Alert moderators when a song is in the history.
 * A variety of chat commands that enable you to
     * change your display name with /nick
     * change user status with /avail, /afk, /work, /sleep